Kenya Airways: 2000s–2010s

 Operational results for fiscal years 2015 and 2016 showed substantial losses.
 The rapid expansion of the fleet and routes (dubbed "Project Mawingu") was cited as the primary cause of the downturn.
 Fuel-price hedging and the 1996 agreement with KLM, considered intrusive in the running of the flag carrier, took secondary blame.
 Corrective measures were taken to improve the financial and operational position of the airline and avert insolvency.

 The route partnership with KLM was deemed profitable thus, kept.
-However, the parties agreed to amend some features of the deal that had a negative effect on KQ -IATA code for Kenya Airways.
-Two Boeing B737-700 were sold and five newer, leased airliners were sub-leased to improve cash flow.
+However, the parties agreed to amend some features of the deal that hurt KQ -IATA code for Kenya Airways.
+Two Boeing 737-700 were sold and five newer, leased airliners were sub-leased to improve cash flow.
 Efforts to financially re-position the carrier were successful at the end of 2017.
-In a complex deal, stakeholders agreed to convert close to half a billion US dollars in loans to equity, changing the ownership structure.
+In a complex deal, stakeholders agreed to convert close to half a billion US dollars in equity loans, changing the ownership structure.
 The government of Kenya, the biggest lender, saw its holdings rise from 29.8% to 48.9% while that of KLM was diluted from 26.7% down to 7.8%.
 A consortium of local banks, through a special-purpose vehicle called: "KQ Lenders Company 2017 Ltd.", ended up with 38.1%.
-The latter entity is obligated with a loan from the above local banks in the amount of US$225 million; this amount, in turn, is guaranteed by the government.
+The latter entity is obligated with a loan from the above local banks for US$225 million; this amount, in turn, is guaranteed by the government.
 The airline's employees, through a shareholding scheme, and others own the remaining 5.2%.
 The Government of Kenya issued a guarantee for a further US$525 million debt owed to Import-Export Bank of the United States, financier of the newer Boeing planes of its fleet.

 In a bid to recover their exposure, syndicated leaseholders and banks unsuccessfully fought these measures to restructure the carrier's ownership.

 An outline of a plan to restore profitability was disclosed in a March 2018 interview given by the CEO and the chairman of the company.
-The turnaround operation will include route expansion, pursuing the high-end segment of the market and, on partnerships and joint ventures with other airlines.
+The turnaround operation will include route expansion, pursuing the high-end segment of the market, on partnerships and joint ventures with other airlines.
 The carrier plans to add up to twenty new destinations in Africa, Europe and Asia in the next five years.
 Five sub-leased aircraft are to re-join the fleet by the end of 2019 to facilitate this move.
-Preparations are underway to roll out an economy-plus class to target the business and high-end leisure travelers.
-Direct flights to luxury-tourism destinations in the Indian Ocean are also planned.
+Preparations are underway to roll out an economy-plus class to target the business and high-end leisure travellers.
+Direct flights to luxury tourism destinations in the Indian Ocean are also planned.
 Talks are underway with South African Airways regarding route-sharing and aircraft-maintenance collaboration; this is the other focus of the turnaround scheme.
 In December 2018 Kenya Airways revealed plans to start flights between Nairobi and Windhoek, Namibia.